Mgrublian Center for Human Rights

 Professor Lower brings her energy and experience as a program administrator, government advisor, scholar, and teacher in the fields of Holocaust, genocide, and human rights history and activism to the role of Center director.

 Kirsti Zitar, Program and Research Coordinator

-Kirsti is a 1997 alumna of Claremont McKenna College where she graduated with a degree in Human Biology-Anthropology.
+Kirsti graduated from CMC in 1997 with a degree in Human Biology-Anthropology.
 Following graduation, Kirsti worked in the biotech industry in Seattle before returning to Claremont in 2000 to join the inaugural class at Keck Graduate Institute.
 She finished her M.B.S. degree in 2002 and joined a local start-up biotech company where she worked in business development, marketing, product development, and human relations.
 In 2009, Kirsti returned to her alma mater as the Program Coordinator for the Berger Institute for Work, Family, and Children and transitioned to the Mgrublian Center for Human Rights in 2011.